Erica Lear returned to her Tennessee roots in February 2014, this time as an assistant coach for the Tennessee volleyball team.

-Lear is a former Lady Vol standout who was Coach Patrick's first recruit.
-She donned the Orange & White from 1998-2001, and joins UT staff after serving as an assistant coach at Memphis since February 2013.
+Lear is a former UT standout and was head coach Rob Patrick's first recruit.
+She donned the Orange & White from 1998-2001, and joined UT staff after serving as an assistant coach at Memphis during the 2013 season.

-Lear will be involved in all facets of on-court coaching responsibilities, as well as working specifically with the setters.
-In addition, Lear will assist with recruiting and film.
+Lear is involved in all facets of on-court coaching responsibilities, as well as working specifically with the setters.
+In addition, Lear assists with recruiting and film.

 Prior to Memphis, Lear served as an assistant coach at Emory University, where she specialized in training setters and middle hitters.
 With her guidance the Eagles won the University Athletic Association championship and advanced to the regional finals.
 Lear coached four all-conference players, including three All-Americans and the UAA Rookie of the Year at Emory.